dpipstudio/botwave/README.md

 ## Updating BotWave
-For debian-like systems, we recommand using our automatic update script, for other operating systems, you're on your own.
+For debian-like systems, we recommand using our automatic uninstallation scripts, for other operating systems, you're on your own.

 ```bash
 sudo bw-update
 ```

 ## Uninstallation
-For debian-like systems, we recommand using our automatic uninstallation script, for other operating systems, you're on your own.
+For debian-like systems, we recommand using our automatic uninstallation scripts, for other operating systems, you're on your own.

 ```bash
 curl -sSL https://botwave.dpip.lol/uninstall | sudo bash